 FerriesIt is sometimes difficult for rail passengers to gain access to ferries, so Railfuture lobbies operators of ferries, trains and buses to co-ordinate their operations to make it easier for passengers.
 In 2013 Railfuture completed a survey of ferry passengers to gather information about how easy or difficult it is, and to provide objective evidence to support our case – view or download the Ferrylinks report.
 (465kB)

-- Transport for Wales offers Sailrail combined rail and ferry tickets to Ireland via Holyhead and Fishguard routes, available online, from any TfW station booking office or by telephone 0333 321 1202.
+- Stena Line, Irish Ferries and Transport for Wales offer Sailrail combined rail and ferry tickets to Ireland via Holyhead, Fishguard and Pembroke Dock routes, available online, or from any TfW station booking office or by telephone 0333 321 1202.

 - Virgin Trains offers Rail & Sail combined rail and ferry tickets to Ireland via the Holyhead route, available online, from Virgin station booking offices or by telephone 08719 774 222.